nextcloud/spreed/docs/constants.md

 * `bridged` - Users whose messages are bridged in by the [Matterbridge integration](matterbridge.md)

 ## Signaling modes
-* `internal` No external signaling server is used
+* `internal` - No external signaling server is used
-* `external` A single external signaling server is used
+* `external` - A single external signaling server is used
-* `conversation_cluster` An external signaling server is assigned per conversation
+* `conversation_cluster` - An external signaling server is assigned per conversation.